Health and safety advice

 Both employers and employees have a number of duties and responsibilities that they must meet to protect themselves and others.

-•You must display a Health & Safety Law poster which is available from HSE Books
+- you must display a Health & Safety Law poster which is available from HSE (Health and Safety Executive): Books.

 Portable appliance testing (PAT)

 All businesses are required to regularly test their portable equipment under the following legislation:

 The Health and Safety at Work etc Act 1974 puts a duty of care on both the employer and employee to ensure the safety of all persons using the work premises.

 The Management of Health and Safety at Work Regulations 1999 states that 'Every employer shall make a suitable and sufficient assessment of:

 (a) the risks to the health and safety of his employees to which they are exposed whilst they are at work, and